-Upon arrival at the detention centre, a photograph and the fingerprints of the detained person shall be taken.
+Upon arrival at the detention centre, a photograph and the fingerprints of the detained person shall be taken as soon as practicable.
 Any distinguishing features he or she may have and any other information necessary to maintain the security and good order of the detention centre shall be recorded.